 You'll never know the power of the purple card until you try!

 The Purple Card is a simple and powerful way to explain Rett Syndrome and share your story with people in passing.
-Just imagine never having to explain it in front of your daughter again -it really is a relief.
+Just imagine never having to explain it in front of your daughter or son again -it really is a relief.